DerekLeeCS/Computational_Cognitive_Science/Documentation.md

 >
 > % initialize runps component of ps

-Appears to set parameters for running the model.
+Sets parameters for running the model.
+Based on the type of structure.

 # scaledata.m